springfall2008/batpred/README.md

 - Copy apps/predbat/predbat.py to 'config/appdaemon/apps/' directory in home assistant
 - Copy apps/predbat/apps.yml to 'config/appdaemon/apps' directory in home assistant
-- Edit in Homeassistant config/appdaemon/apps/apps.yml to configure
+- Edit in HomeAssistant config/appdaemon/apps/apps.yml to configure

 - If you later install with HACS then you must move the apps.yml into config/appdaemon/apps/predbat/config